Professor

 What's the typical salary range for professors?

-Asked by DollaDolla about 12 years ago
+Asked by DollaDolla over 12 years ago

 There’s an enormous range so I hesitate to answer this.
 The range varies across universities with private schools tending to offer higher salaries, but also across departments.
 Salaries are usually for 9 months with some universities offering additional summer support of about 2/9ths of the 9-month salary.
 Then, again depending on the area and the school, salaries may also include a research budget that may cover anything from computers, equipment, programs or data needed, travel, and conference fees.